megphillips91/charter-boat-bookings-rest/readme.md

 Charter Boat Bookings is a boat booking system for captains - Sunset Sails, Daysails, Sportfishing, Inshore Fishing

+## MEG TODO
+update_booking_meta: need to write update booking meta and decide how I want it to work...hmmm

 ## Description
 WordPress Plugin supporting Rest API structure for charter boat bookings and reservations.
 The goal of this plugin is to serve as a backend REST API for whatever blocks, admin, etc needs to be created in ReactJS to build the UX.